5 Whiplash Treatment Exercises You Can Do At Home

 Whiplash Associated Disorders (WAD), or whiplash for short, is an injury resulting from a severe jerk to the head.
 Most people experience whiplash following a motor vehicle accident because we do not have enough time to brace ourselves for the impact of the collision.
 We are unable to contract our muscles faster than 700-800 milliseconds but the whiplash cycle is over within 300ms, leaving us in extreme pain with limited mobility in the affected area.

 There are many factors involved that determine the degree of whiplash you can sustain.
 These factors vary from the size of the vehicles present in the crash, the speed at which they are travelling, road conditions, and the angle of the crash.
-Furthermore, your size and gender, the position of the headrest, and the absorption of the crash, will influence your injury.
+Furthermore, your size and gender, the position of the headrest, and the absorption of the crash will influence your injury.
+For more information on whiplash treatment exercises, or for alternative treatment options call Focus Physiotherapy today.

 What are the symptoms of whiplash?